OE4T/meta-tegra/README.md

   (e.g., local.conf) to make them available to your bitbake builds.
 This can be the NVIDIA SDK Manager downloads directory, `/home/$USER/Downloads/nvidia/sdkm_downloads`

-  **Note** Starting with L4T R32.3.1 and JetPack 4.3, The Tegra Multimedia API kit has moved to JetPack, so **all builds** now require you to set up an SDK Manager downloads area.

 * The SDK Manager downloads a different package of CUDA host-side tools depending on whether you are running Ubuntu 16.04